Solver Parameters

 >>> fb = [0]*qpu.properties['num_qubits']

-The D-Wave system used for this example is a D-Wave 2000Q that has particular couplers.
+The D-Wave system used for this example is an Advantage that has particular couplers.
 Select a suitable embedding for the QPU you run examples on.

 Boolean flag indicating whether the D-Wave system compensates for flux drift.
-The procedure it follows to do so is described in detail in Appendix A of the QPU Solver Datasheet guide.
+The procedure it follows to do so is described in detail in the Error-Correction Features section of the QPU Solver Datasheet guide.

 Default is to compensate for flux drift.